Social media and job hunting

 Without a built-in jobs feature, you may be less inclined to search for jobs on Twitter - but it's fast becoming a place for employers to find passionate, ambitious graduates.

 - Engage with others in your industry - following someone you admire on Twitter is a less personal process than connecting with them on LinkedIn.
-By joining in conversations, which you can find by searching relevant hashtags, you'll gain access to a range of voices, opinions and opportunities to inspire you and start building contacts.
+By joining in conversations, which you can find by searching relevant hashtags, you'll gain access to a range of voices, opinions and opportunities to inspire you.

 - Stay up-to-date with current affairs - tweets take seconds to post and are quick and easy to digest, meaning organisations use them to report breaking news and make announcements.
 If you're following the right mix of professionals and companies, your Twitter feed should be a real-time account of what's happening in your industry, as it happens.